 The other deep and meaningful change for 2015 is the MacBook Pro 13’s processor.
 Last year the Pro used Haswell processors, and now they’ve been upgraded to Broadwell.
 These are generations in Intel’s Core series, and supply the Pro troupe with far more power than the new 12-inch MacBook, which uses an Intel M CPU.

 Every Pro comes with at least 8GB RAM these days, and a Core i5 or i7 CPU.
 While the chipsets aren’t quite as all-guns-blazing as you might see on a desktop that’s always going to be plugged in, each and every configuration has enough power for video editing, music production and pretty serious Photoshop hijinx.
 They’re capable computers.

 This year’s class doesn’t come with a gigantic performance boost, but our tests show that we’re looking at about a 10-15 per cent boost over last year.
-Our Core i5 review sample is certainly very snappy, and most people won’t really need to upgrade to a Core i7.
+Our Core i5 review sample is certainly very snappy, and most people won’t really need to upgrade to a Core i7 - which is for the best as it's a costly upgrade.
 Really, those who need serious muscle should be considering the 15-inch model, as it’s the only one that offers quad-core processors instead of dual-core ones.

 The 15-inch MacBook is still stuck with last year’s processors, but its top models pack serious power - just remember the extra size means extra weight means less portability.

 The only element that is still a tiny bit malnourished is gaming.
 Part of the new Broadwell family is an upgraded Intel Iris 6100 GPU that gets you more grunt than last year’s Iris GPU.
 And, sure enough, it can handle recent games at low settings and juggle less demanding games such as The Sims 4 with relative ease.